-If a child falls into this category due to an unauthorised holiday which is not consistent of usual patterns of attendance, then the family will not be asked to open an Attendance Contract.
-However, if the holiday was over 5 days, a Fixed Penalty Notice will be served.\
+If a child falls into this category due to an unauthorised holiday which is not consistent of usual patterns of attendance, then the family will not be asked to open an Early Help.
+However, a Fixed Penalty Notice will be served if more than 10 sessions are unauthorised in a 10 week period (sessions do not need to be consecutive)

-FACILITATE SUPPORT (90% - 91.9%) Critical Attendance (Critical risk of Persistent Absenteeism) Autumn 23-24 (72 pupil days) Attended between 65 and 66 days inclusive (absent for 6-7 days) Spring 23-24 (126 pupil days) Attended between 114 and 115 days inclusive (absent for 11-12 days) Summer 23-24 (190 pupil days) Attended between 171 and 174 days inclusive (absent for 16-19 days)

-The Attendance Officer and/or Pastoral Manager meets with parents to establish why the Attendance Contract was unsuccessful and the likelihood that wider/alternative support is required.
-An Early Help Assessment is completed together with parents so a Team around the child can be formed.
-Internal support is continued, and added to, in collaboration with the child.
-External support begins for the family to overcome barriers outside of school, through relevant external agencies (where school absence is a symptom of a wider issue).
-School think creatively and compassionately to do all they can on a school level.
-Informal reviews take place at least weekly, either in person or over the phone, with formal multi-agency reviews taking place when required.
-Early Helps may close when attendance moves to above 93% but these may be replaced by Attendance Contracts if the parent feels this useful to prevent habitual poor attendance from resurfacing.
-Additional academic and pastoral support given to the child to bridge gaps in learning and belonging. \If a child falls into this category due to an unauthorised holiday which is not consistent of usual patterns of attendance, then the family will not be asked to open an Early Help.
-However, if the holiday was over 5 days, a Fixed Penalty Notice will be served.\ support is not working or not being engaged with.
+FORMALISE SUPPORT (80% - 89.9%)

+Unacceptable Attendance (Persistent Absenteeism)

+Autumn 23-24

+(70 pupil days)

+Attended between 56 and 62 days

+inclusive

+(absent for 8-14 days)

+Spring 23-24

+(135 pupil days)

+Attended between 108 and 121 days

+inclusive

+(absent for 14-27 days)

+Summer 23-24

+(190 pupil days) Attended between 152 and 170 days inclusive (absent for 20 - 38 days)

+The Attendance Officer will work closely with the Local Authority Attendance Team and the Inclusion Service as voluntary support is not working or not being engaged with.
 All support, and offers of support, from all agencies/ team around the child to be reviewed and adapted/added to.
 The Attendance Officer will explain the consequences clearly to the family and ensure support is in place to enable families to respond.
 Families must understand that once 19 days are missed, the child will be Persistently Absent for the remainder of the year and the aim now is to prevent any further absences, at all.
 Additional academic and pastoral support is given to the child to bridge gaps in learning and belonging.
 Home visits become a regular occurrence on days the child is absent, especially if reporting absence procedures have not been followed.
 An Education Supervision Order (ESO) is used to provide formal legal intervention without criminal prosecution therefore making the order would be beneficial for the child and parent.
 Where safeguarding concerns exist, the DSL will decide if an ESO would be a more suitable option than a s.17 (Children in Need) or s.47 (Child Protection) plan.
 In all cases, the local authority will fully consider using an ESO before moving forward to prosecution.